 Helping our client be better prepared for big changes ahead

-In June 2011, an IT client was referred to us.
+An IT client was referred to us.
 For the sake of this case study, let’s call our client John.

 John’s business had a turnover of $7m and had 20 staff.
 John had been in business for many years and had planned on making some significant changes to his business in the next few years.

-John’s previous accountant only offered year-end financial reporting, and he felt that he needed advice that was more proactive, so that his business could be better prepared and could capitalise on the developments that were underway
+John’s previous accountant only offered year-end financial reporting, and he felt that he needed advice that was more proactive, so that his business could be better prepared and could capitalise on the developments that were underway.

 We began by conducting a complete business health check, needs analysis and structural review.
 We found that two companies had been established for John many years before, and this arrangement had never been revisited to determine whether the structure was still appropriate for him.

 Since John intended to sell one of the businesses in the next few years, we recommended a restructuring of both companies, which would help to reduce capital gains tax liability.

 There were also problems with the class of shares that had been issued to shareholders of the company, who in this case were also employees.
 This posed a significant risk to the business and we advised on the steps that needed to be taken to rectify the problem.